SopharyMSH/sophary-camaleon-cms/README.md

   - Seo for social media
   - All generated content is compatible with HTML5 and bootstrap 3

-#Noted Project Step
+## #Noted Project Step
-  *Create your rails project
+  * Create your rails project
     - rails new sophary-camaleon-cms
-  *Add the gem in your Gemfile
+  * Add the gem in your Gemfile
     - gem "camaleon_cms",  '>= 2.4.4.5'
     - gem 'draper', '~> 3'
-  *Install required Gem and dependencies
+  * Install required Gem and dependencies
     - bundle install
-  *Camaleon CMS Installation
+  * Camaleon CMS Installation
     - rails generate camaleon_cms:install
-  *Create database structure
+  * Create database structure
     - rake camaleon_cms:generate_migrations
     - rake db:migrate
-  *Start your server
+  * Start your server
-    - rails server # and then go to your browser http://localhost:3000/ *Install New theme
+    - rails server # and then go to your browser http://localhost:3000/
+  * Install New theme
     - rails g camaleon_cms:theme sophary-cms-default
+## #Noted
+  - Create Page use "template_pageName"
+  - Customize Post Type for display all item -> create "post_types" folder in view folder and create file name exactly the same post type slug
+  - Customize Post Type show page to display each item -> create file in View folder named it exactly the same post type slug